RushingLab/PABU_node/README.md

 # PABU_node README
-Files for the analysis of Painted Bunting (PABU) movement data from Cellular Tracking Technology (CTT) Nodes on Little Saint Simons, Island (LSSI), Georgia from the 2023 field season. r
+Files for the analysis of Painted Bunting (PABU) movement data from Cellular Tracking Technology (CTT) Nodes on Little Saint Simons, Island (LSSI), Georgia from the 2023 field season.

 ## Directory structure: